dabrze/sugar_conformation/refmac_runner/README.txt

 to recalculate

-make sure refmac5 in in the PATH
+make sure refmac5 is in the PATH

 CPP4 has to be initialized before CCTBX in the ~/.bashrc if the separate instalation of cctbx is used